LGBTQ rights in Kenya: Public opinion and living conditions

 We are concerned that the direction the debate has taken is that of the recognition of homosexuality and prostitution which are against African beliefs and more so our Christian principles.
 This is a matter that deserves reflective discussion by our society in recognition of our values and beliefs.
 This is a view shared by our Muslim brothers and sisters.
 We do not however imply that those who practice them should be locked up, we believe they need assistance to change from these.

 Julius Kalu, a bishop of the Anglican Church of Kenya in Mombasa, was reported to have said in July 2012 that the movement to allow same-sex marriages is a bigger threat to the Christian church than terrorism, even though Christians in Kenya have endured several terror attacks in 2012.
-However, on 11 August 2012 during a meeting with LGBT Christians, Kalu denied having made that statement: "It was not me who said that gays are worse than terrorists.
+However, on 11 August 2012 during a meeting with LGBTQ Christians, Kalu denied having made that statement: "It was not me who said that gays are worse than terrorists.
 Never.
 However, all things work together for good to those who love God and I confess to you that, that article, however disparaging and infamous, has helped me know a lot about LGBT people.
 Because of it, I have been contacted by my fellow bishops in the listening group in the UK, Canada[,] and individual LGBTI people in Kenya.
 Therefore, let me clear the air on this issue, I never said anything of that sort!
 This is my very first time to ever see or even meet with LGBTI people and especially from Kenya.
 It is indeed a shame to me that I've been shepherding to LGBTI people in the Anglican Church when I even don't know!"
-The July 2012 murder of Tanzanian LGBT rights campaigner Maurice Mjomba was raised during the meeting and Kalu was reported to have "appeared visibly disturbed, saddened[,] and struck with grief" by the news.
+The July 2012 murder of Tanzanian LGBTQ rights campaigner Maurice Mjomba was raised during the meeting and Kalu was reported to have "appeared visibly disturbed, saddened[,] and struck with grief" by the news.
 According to the report, "he stated that there was a need for human societies to live in love, care[,] and harmony with one another without assigning indifferences."
 He condemned the murder of Mjomba as a "heinous and cowardly" act and expressed the wish that someday soon LGBTI people will live in a free world without "violence and discrimination".